kveje/DM571-Project/README.md

 Authors: Tan Nhat Lee, Nikolaj Dall, Emil Czepluch, Kasper Veje Jakobsen

+The report can be read in the file "rapport.pdf"

 The readme-file contains information on

 - How to run the test code